 Education and children’s rights

-The primary focus of all schooling is instruction in Islam.
-According to the constitution, the “state shall devise and implement a unified educational curriculum based on the provisions of the sacred religion of Islam, national culture, and in accordance with academic principles, and develop the curriculum of religious subjects on the basis of the Islamic sects existing in Afghanistan.”
+Historically, the primary focus of all schooling in Afghanistan has been instruction in Islam.
+According to the 2004 Constitution, the “state shall devise and implement a unified educational curriculum based on the provisions of the sacred religion of Islam, national culture, and in accordance with academic principles, and develop the curriculum of religious subjects on the basis of the Islamic sects existing in Afghanistan.”

-In government-controlled schools, religious education is taught more than general education, and the new government has promised more religious education.
-In privately run madrassas, the schooling is even more skewed, with the instruction almost entirely religious.
+In government-controlled schools, religious education was taught more than general education – this was particularly the case in areas where the Taliban held influence.
+In privately-run madrassas, the schooling was even more skewed, with the instruction almost entirely religious.

 Family, community and society